WATERS, Patricia - Santa Barbara News-Press

 (Santa Barbara, CA).

-She is also survived by her four siblings – Joe & Ann Smith, Rita & Al Mckendrick, Peggy & Ken Tregoning and
+She is also survived by her four siblings Ð Joe & Ann Smith, Rita & Al Mckendrick, Peggy & Ken Tregoning and Leo &

 A celebration of life mass will be held at St. Raphael’s on Saturday, July 9th.